Academic Advising Staff

-Ms. Gloria C. Alexander is the Coordinator of the Academic Recovery Programs.
+Ms. Gloria C. Alexander is the Coordinator of Transfer Advising Services.
 Before joining Bowie State University, Ms. Alexander worked for the University of Maryland University College (UMUC) in Undergraduate Programs managing budgets, assisting faculty, and students.
 She also served in the United States Army and worked for the Federal Government.

-Ms. Dorsha Goodman joined Bowie State University in 2012 and currently serves as an Academic Advising Specialist/Coordinator of Sophomore Milestones.
+Dorsha Goodman joined Bowie State University in 2012 and currently serves as the Coordinator for Freshman Advising Programs and Freshman Seminar courses.
 She has over ten years of experience in academic and retention advising at both community and four-year colleges.

-Ms. Goodman is an alumnus of Norfolk State University where she earned a bachelor’s degree in Interdisciplinary Studies and a master’s degree in Urban & Community Guidance and Counseling.
-She is currently pursuing a doctoral degree in Higher Education with a research interest in equitable educational attainment and higher education finance.
+Dr. Goodman recently completed her doctorate in Higher Education from Morgan State University and is an alumnus of Norfolk State University where she earned a bachelor’s degree in Interdisciplinary Studies and a master’s degree in Urban & Community Guidance and Counseling.

 “The quality of a person’s life is in direct proportion to their commitment to excellence, regardless of their chosen field of endeavor.”